OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 Normally, NATs and firewalls block incoming connections, but not outgoing connections.

 With port-forwarding you tell your NATs and firewalls to expect an incoming connection on a certain port, and to send those to your computer.
-But outgoing connections normally aren't checked, and you can freely create any to anywhere on the internet.
+But outgoing connections normally aren't checked, and you can freely create any to anywhere on the Internet.

-So, the trick STUN uses comes down to this:
+So, the trick STUN uses comes down to this: the client and server at the same time make an outgoing connection to each other.
-The client and server at the same time make an outgoing connection to each other.
+If done properly, both the NATs and firewalls think it is their outgoing connection, and as such allow bi-directional communication between the client and server.
-If done properly, both the NATs and firewalls think it is their outgoing connection, and as such allow bi-directional communication.
+Without anything sitting between them.

-But you say: wuth? how? this .. no, this cannot be possible.
+But you say: wuth? how? this .. no, this cannot be possible, can it?

 Well, no, not in the way I describe above.
 We need an extra trick for it to work: a STUN server.
-How the flow works:
+How this works:

 - Client asks the Game Coordinator to connect them to server.
 - Game Coordinator tells client and server to make a STUN request.